-Following is a timeline of the key steps on the road to the euro currency, from the Bretton Woods conference in 1944 to last week’s agreement to set up a “fiscal compact” among countries using the single currency.
+Following is a timeline of Europe’s debt crisis from the signing of the Maastricht Treaty to an agreement 20 years later to set up a “fiscal compact” among countries using the single currency.

 Prime Minister George Papandreou struggled to hold on to power after Greece’s largest opposition party rebuffed his overtures to form a national unity government, raising the prospect of elections that could delay aid needed to prevent default.